min2ha/ukwa-site/content/target/48016/index.en.md

   "start_date": "2017-01-04T09:00:00Z"
 }

-# Robert Lloyd - a Sir Gar Blog of random news . . . and some Clecs!

 Robert Lloyd runs a media consultancy in West Wales and is a former newspaper editor of the Llanelli Star and Carmarthen Journal.
 This is his blog focusing on current issues relating to Carmarthenshire.